 NCERT Solutions for Class 11 Humanities Pol science Chapter 4 Social Justice are provided here with simple step-by-step explanations.
-These solutions for Social Justice are extremely popular among class 11 Humanities students for Pol science Social Justice Solutions come handy for quickly completing your homework and preparing for exams.
-All questions and answers from the NCERT Book of class 11 Humanities Pol science Chapter 4 are provided here for you for free.
+These solutions for Social Justice are extremely popular among Class 11 Humanities students for Pol science Social Justice Solutions come handy for quickly completing your homework and preparing for exams.
+All questions and answers from the NCERT Book of Class 11 Humanities Pol science Chapter 4 are provided here for you for free.
 You will also love the ad-free experience on Meritnation’s NCERT Solutions.
-All NCERT Solutions for class 11 Humanities Pol science are prepared by experts and are 100% accurate.
+All NCERT Solutions for class Class 11 Humanities Pol science are prepared by experts and are 100% accurate.

 Page No 66:

 What does it mean to give each person his/her due?
 How has the meaning of “giving each his due” changed over time?

 Giving each person his/her due means providing justice by ensuring the well-being of all the people.

 In contemporary time, the concept of “giving each his due” has changed to the understanding of what is due to each person as a human being.

 The German philosopher Immanuel Kant argued that if all persons are granted dignity then what is due to each of them is the opportunity to develop their talents and pursue their chosen goals.